Cyclone ‘Bulbul': Great danger signal 10 for Mongla, Payra; 9 for Chattogram

-The Met Office advised to hoist great danger signal No 10 for Mongla and Payra ports and nine coastal districts in the region on Saturday morning as the very severe cyclonic storm ‘Bulbul’ approaches.
+Bangladesh raised the storm danger signal on Saturday morning as cyclone ‘Bulbul’ intensified further and was expected to make landfall around the evening.

+Low-lying areas of the coastal districts are “likely to be inundated by storm surge of 5-7 feet height above normal astronomical tide” because of the approaching cyclone.

-The maritime port of Chattogram and five nearby districts were advised to hoist great danger signal No 9, the Met Office said in a special bulletin at 8am, UNB reports.
+“Maritime ports of Mongla and Payra have been advised to lower danger signal number 7 but instead hoist great danger signal number 10,” the Met Office said in a special bulletin at 8am.

-‘Bulbul’ intensified further and lied over Northwest Bay and adjoining west-central Bay in the morning.
+“Coastal districts of Bhola, Barguna, Patuakhali, Barishal, Pirojpur, Jhalakathi, Bagherhat, Khulna, and Satkhira and their offshore islands and chars will come under great danger signal number 10,” it said.

+The maritime port of Chattogram was “advised to lower danger signal number 6 but instead hoist great danger signal number 9”.
+On the other hand, the maritime port of Cox’s Bazar was advised to keep hoisted local warning signal number 4.

 22 to vie for BB’s deputy governor post